In partnership with

 What will you be asked in your interview?

-Interview questions will cover specific topics about your teaching subject or age range, how you approach behaviour management, assessment and the current issues facing education.
+Interview questions will cover specific topics about your teaching subject or age range, how you approach behaviour management, assessment and overcoming challenges, and the current issues facing education.

-Interviewers will be keen to know how well you could work with other teachers, other adults in the classroom and how you will relate to parents.
+Interviewers will be keen to know how well you could work with other teachers and other adults in the classroom, along with how you will relate to parents.
 Supporting your answers with examples will strengthen their impact.

 Questions are likely to cover: